sezero/quakespasm/Misc/qext_hello/README.txt

   4. Installation

+  `+extensions 1` command line switch must be used to enable qextensions.
+  This command line switch must prelude `+map`.

   qextensions use the filesystem of Quake.
 They can be placed into the game directory or embedded into a .PAK file, e.g.: